Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

+This work confronts a limitation of the current theory of PCA: while high-dimensional studies of PCA standardly assume the spiked model, PCA is often applied to diverse forms of data that (\ref{-1}) cannot accommodate, including discrete data, preprocessed data, and data with missing values.
+Model (\ref{0}) addresses these data types, and our results provide theoretical justification for applying PCA and help to elucidate its empirical success.
+To precisely describe high-dimensional phenomena, we require certain technical conditions that readers might question the generality and verifiability of.
+While we argue (Remarks \ref{rem1}--\ref{rem210}) that these assumptions are reasonable, we believe the message of this work---that $X_n$ ``reappears" in the spectrum of $Y_n$, and that PCA can therefore recover signal---is much more general than the specific conditions we impose, though exact asymptotics may not be achievable.

-We point in particular to \cite{N08}, which studies a genetic dataset exhibiting several properties of spiked matrices: the sample covariance matrix of the data has two outlier eigenvalues that ``carry signal," and the eigenvalue histogram is well approximated by the Marchenko-Pastur law (the limiting spectral distribution of $Y_n^\top Y_n$ under model (\ref{-1}) with white noise)---see Figure \ref{fig0}.
+To highlight the gap between the theory and practice of PCA, we reference in particular \cite{N08}, which examines a genetic dataset with several characteristics of spiked matrices: the sample covariance matrix of the data has two outlier eigenvalues that ``carry signal," and the eigenvalue histogram is well approximated by the Marchenko--Pastur law (the limiting spectral distribution (LSD) of $Y_n^\top Y_n$ under model (\ref{-1}) with white noise)---see Figure \ref{fig0}.
 Yet, the data in \cite{N08} takes values in $\{0,1,2\}$, which (\ref{-1}) cannot generate.
 We propose to model such data as

-where $\text{logistic}(x) = (1+e^{-x})^{-1}$ and $x_{ij}$ and $y_{ij}$ denote the elements of $X_n$ and $Y_n$, respectively.
-A complete analysis of this model is given in Section \ref{sec:ex}; we shall see that under (\ref{-2}), $Y_n$ is (approximately) an elementwise-transformation of a spiked matrix and the eigenspectrum of $n^{-1} Y_n^\top Y_n$ (1) contains outlier eigenvalues corresponding to $X_n$ and (2) converges to the Marchenko-Pastur law.
-Additional applications in Section \ref{sec:ex} include
+where $\text{logistic}(x) \coloneqq (1+e^{-x})^{-1}$ and $x_{ij}$ and $y_{ij}$ denote the elements of $X_n$ and $Y_n$, respectively.
+A complete analysis of this model is given in Section \ref{sec:ex}; $Y_n$ is (approximately) a transformation of a spiked matrix, and the spectrum of $n^{-1} Y_n^\top Y_n$ (1) converges to the Marchenko--Pastur law, and (2) contains outlier eigenvalues corresponding to $X_n$.
+These findings result from reformulating (\ref{-2}): if $z_{ij}$ is logistically distributed,